 Yeah, but do they just use Purell or what?

-Brought up in-series when Kim notices she's never seen Cleo washing her hands.
+Brought up in-series when Kim refuses to eat food cooked by Cleo, citing that she never washes her hands.

 They have ten seconds to dry off before the change kicks in.
 That's enough time if you're quick, have paper towels handy, and maybe wash them twice.